menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

       connects to a Microsoft DHCP server that has a DHCP Server Controller installed.
 If you want to gather the lease history from the DHCP server, you must use this connection method.

     Microsoft Agent-Free
       connects to a Microsoft DHCP server that does not have a DHCP Server Controller installed.
 When using this connection method, it is not possible to gather the lease history from the DHCP server.
-For further information regarding this connection method, refer to DHCP Servers--Server Access on Remote Computers.
+For further information regarding this connection method, refer to :ref:`dhcp-remote-access`.

     ISC
       connects to an ISC DHCP server.

     Cisco
       connects to a Cisco Router that is running DHCP server software.
-For more information, see Adding a Cisco DHCP server.
+For more information, see :ref:`add-cisco-dhcp`.

     Kea
       connect to a ISC Kea DHCP server.